 - A scene with strong incident dappled light.

-With the weather being very temperamental at the moment i’ve definitely decided to go ahead with the indoor scenes.
+With the weather being very temperamental at the moment i’ve decided to go ahead with the indoor scenes.

 Indoor space in which the only available light is strong natural window light: